singularityhub/sregistry-cli/docs/README.md

 ## Which should I use?
 In the context below, each of these endpoints represents a remote service that you would interact with.
 It could be the case that you host your own Singulairty Registry, but then have the need to (still) interact with someone else's.
+By default, you will get the most commonly wanted, which is Singularity Hub.

 *Singularity Hub*
 If you have a **few container collections** and value **version control** and **collaboration on recipes** then you are encouraged to use [Singularity Hub](https://www.singularity-hub.org).
 It will build via commits, deployments, or manual triggers.
 [Read more](clients/hub.md).